-UNC will be celebrating the life of Dr. Martin Luther King, Jr. at two free events that are open to students, faculty, staff and community members.
+UNC will be celebrating the life of Dr. Martin Luther King, Jr. at one event free and open to the public:

 More MLK Day events in the Triangle: